nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 ```148b3f9b46787220b1eeb0fc483776beef0c2b3e```

 ### 3.3.
 Ordering, branching and merging
-Documents MUST form a chain by referring to the previous document.
-This MAY be used to establish *casual ordering*, e.g.
+Documents MUST form a rooted DAG (Directed Acyclic Graph) by referring to the previous document.
-registration of a care organization as child object of a vendor.
-A new document MUST be appended to the end of the chain
+This MAY be used to establish *casual ordering*, e.g. registration of a care organization as child object of a vendor.
+A new document MUST be appended to the end of the DAG
-by referring to the last document of the chain (*head*) by including its reference in the **prevs** field.
+by referring to the last document of the DAG (*head*) by including its reference in the **prevs** field.

+As the name implies the DAG MUST be acyclic, documents that introduce a cycle are invalid MUST be ignored.
+ANY following
+document that refers to the invalid document (direct or indirect) MUST be ignored as well.

 Since it takes some time for the documents to be synced to all network peers (eventual consistency) there COULD be
 multiple documents referring to the previous documents in the **prevs** field, a phenomenon called *branching*.
 Since